jlam55555/c99-compiler/README.md

 without a special linked-list type (e.g., for function argument lists or initializer lists).

-##### Declarations
+##### Declarations and Scopes
 The declaration parser handles the syntax from 6.5.
 (Abstract declarators and typenames are in 6.6 and are not currently implemented, but they should be for the next checkpoint.)
 This includes most regular declarations (variables and functions), struct/union tag declarations and definitions, arbitrarily complex declarators, and a basic symbol table and scope implementation.
-(In the absence of function definitions and blocks, the only scopes are currently the global scope and struct/union "scopes.")
+Scopes can be arbitrarily nested.

 Not implemented:
 - enums